polyfillpolyfill/polyfill-service/README.md

 **polyfill** makes web development less frustrating by polyfilling as much javascript functionality in the browser as it can.

-This service is also provided on HTTP and HTTPS.
+This service can be used on HTTP and HTTPS connections.

 ```html
 <script src="//polyfill.io"></script>
 ```

+*Whoa, where's the script file?*

+The script file *is* the domain.

-How about document.querySelector for IE6+.
+Give document.querySelector to IE6+.

 ```js
 var el = document.querySelector(".foo.bar");
 ```

-Or matchesSelector without a vendor prefix.
+Use matchesSelector without a vendor prefix.

 ```js
 el.matchesSelector(".bar");
 ```

-HTML5 elements work in old IE and style correctly in all browsers.
+Have HTML5 elements work in old IE and style correctly in all browsers.

 ```html
 <main>I am block!</main>